 In an ongoing project, we are assessing self-administration of THC vapor or propylene glycol vehicle under various schedules of reinforcement and at varying drug concentrations.

 Acute administration of cannabis and THC can produce motor and neurocognitive impairments, such as deficits in sustained attention and working memory.
 Neurocognitive performance after acute and chronic administration of cannabinoids using a series of tests, including the rodent Psychomotor Vigilance Test (rPVT) and the Y-Maze Spontaneous Alternation Test.
 The rPVT was designed to track the same types of performance variables as the human Psychomotor Vigilance Test (PVT), which is commonly utilized as an objective risk assessment tool to quantify basic attention and neurocognitive function in laboratory, clinical, and operational settings.
 The Y-maze is a widely used behavioral test for studying spatial learning and memory in rodents.

 Photo (right) shows a the Y-maze test of spontaneous alternation behavior; analysis software is Ethovision XT.

-In an ongoing study, we are testing the effects of oral THC and CBD, alone and in combination, using the rodent Psychomotor Vigilance Task (rPVT).
+In a recent study, we tested the effects of oral THC and CBD, alone and in combination, using the rodent Psychomotor Vigilance Task (rPVT).
 This is a sustained attention test that requires rats to monitor the location of a light stimulus that appears infrequently and to respond as quickly as possible to the onset of the light stimulus by depressing a nose-poke key; food reinforcement is earned for correct responses.
 A well documented side effect of acute administration of cannabis and THC is deficits in cognition and attention.
 CBD, a non-intoxicating constituent of cannabis, may modulate THC’s impairing effects.
-A publication from this project is in preparation.
+Read the publication here.